EPPS21: A global QCD analysis of nuclear PDFs: Observables

 Inclusive D-meson production in proton-nucleus collisions is known to carry a significant sensitivity on the gluon PDFs \cite{Cacciari:2015fta,Gauld:2015yia,Gauld:2016kpd,Zenaiev:2015rfa,Gauld:2015lxa,Kusina:2017gkz,Kramer:2017gct,Kusina:2020dki,Eskola:2019bgf}.
 Our EPPS21 analysis includes the double differential nuclear modification factors

 measured by the LHCb collaboration at $\sqrt{s}= 5 \, {\rm TeV}$ \cite{Aaij:2017gcy}.
 The calculations are performed in the SACOT-$m_{\rm T}$ GM-VFNS scheme \cite{Helenius:2018uul} which accounts for the finite masses of the charm quark and the produced D meson.
 We use the KKKS08 fragmentation functions \cite{Kneesch:2007ey}.
 At very low values of $p_{\rm T}$, theoretical uncertainties from the QCD scale choices and treatment of the finite-mass effects become more important \cite{Eskola:2019bgf}.
-To be on the safe side a cut $p_{\rm T} > 3 \, {\rm GeV}$ is applied in the present analysis.
+To reduce the impact of these uncertainties, a cut $p_{\rm T} > 3 \, {\rm GeV}$ is applied in the present analysis.
 Also the uncertainties from the baseline proton PDFs turn out to be negligible in the fitted region.
 This is demonstrated in Fig.\ref{fig:Dmesonperror} where the CT14NLO \cite{Dulat:2015mca} and EPPS16 uncertainties are shown for two rapidity intervals.
 For more details about the NLO setup, see Ref.~\cite{Eskola:2019bgf}.

 Compared to the analysis in Ref.~\cite{Eskola:2019bgf}, we take here the luminosity uncertainties as correlated and not point-by-point also for this observable.
 Due to the separate (beam-direction reversed) data taking of the pPb forward and backward configurations, the normalization shifts can be different in the different configurations, as is allowed in our fit.
 The normalization uncertainties are computed as the quadratic sum of the given pPb and p-p uncertainties, separately for each beam direction.